great-expectations/great_expectations/docs/docusaurus/docs/core/expectation_suites/manage_expectation_suites.md

   ```python name="core/expectation_suites/_examples/add_expectations_to_an_expectation_suite.py create an Expectation"
   ```

-  The specific parameters provided when initializing an Expectation depend on the Expectation class.
+  The specific parameters you provide when initializing an Expectation are determined by the Expectation class.
 You can view available Expectations and the parameters they take in the [Expectation Gallery](https://greatexpectations.io/expectations).

 5. Add the Expectation to the Expectation Suite.